-The Accelerated School uses the following locally selected tools to track the extent to which all students have access to, and are enrolled in, a broad course of study, based on grade spans, unduplicated student groups and individuals with exceptional needs which include master schedule, student course schedule (semester), report cards, student presentations, and parent/conference reports.
-In addition, this will be verified by the principal during classroom observations and ensure classroom schedules are being followed.
+The Accelerated School uses the following locally selected tools to track the extent to which all students have access to, and are enrolled in, a broad course of study based on grade spans, unduplicated student groups, and individuals with exceptional needs which include master schedule, student course schedule (semester), report cards, student presentations, and parent/conference reports.
+In addition, the principal will verify this during classroom observations and ensure classroom schedules are followed.